-Teachable is an online course creation platform that empowers instructors to create, market, and sell their products.
-The platform offers a range of features and resources so that instructors are able to follow the best practices to market and sell their courses.
-It comes with free and paid plans for efficiently hosting your online courses.
+I use Teachable, an online course creation platform that empowers me to create, market, and sell my products.
+With a range of features and resources, I can follow the best practices to market and sell my courses effectively.
+Plus, Teachable offers both free and paid plans for hosting my online courses efficiently.

 Teachable has good features that allow users to create and manage online courses for their customers.
 Not only courses, but you can also sell eBooks, audiobooks, coaching services, membership, live sessions, or any other digital products.
 You can sell these products using a range of sales tools that includes email marketing, promotional codes, etc.